2019-2020 School Year (Revised 8/19/19)

 - For emergency waivers, please see the emergency waiver paragraph below.

-- Bus and/or buses must have space availability for the student.
+- Buses must have space availability for the provisional waiver student.

 - Student riders must utilize existing buses, routes, stops, and schedules only.

 - Student riders may not transfer from bus to bus.